alexandrascript/tech-writing-tools/accessibility/style.md

 # Accessibility style guide

 Here are some principles to consider when writing for accessible needs.
+This document is a work-in-progress (WIP) and suggestions/PRs are welcomed.

 ## Visuals